kodi-pvr/pvr.vuplus/README.md

 This addon leverages the OpenWebIf project to interact with the Enigma2 device via Restful APIs: (https://github.com/E2OpenPlugins/e2openplugin-OpenWebif)

 **Note:** Some images do not use OpenWebIf as the default web interface.
 In these images some standard functionality may still work but is not guaranteed.
-Some features that would not function include:
+Some features that may not function include:
 * Autotimers
 * Drive Space Reporting
 * Embedded EPG Genre IDs
 * Full Tuner Signal Support (Including Service Providers)
+* Timer and Recording descriptions: If your provider only uses short description (plot outline) instead of long descrption (plot) then info will not be displayed pertaining to the shows in question.
+For OpenWebIf clients a JSON API is available to populate the missing data.

 # Enigma2 PVR
 VuPlus PVR client addon for [Kodi](https://kodi.tv)